Table of Contents

 Treadmills produce vibrations when you run on them.
 These vibrations make a lot of noise.
 Hardwood floors are a good conductor of sound, which means a treadmill can cause you a great deal of trouble when placed on such surfaces.
 It might give a hard time for your neighbors downstairs.
 Moreover, there are a lot of chances that you end up having scratches or cracks on your floor when the machine creeps or is being dragged.

-Here is What You Can Put Under Treadmill To Save Your Hardwood:
+Things You Can Put Under Treadmill To Save Your Hardwood Floor:

 - Yoga mat